Jatbas/evplatform/README.md

   Add JWT or OAuth authentication to secure API endpoints and support role-based access control.

 - **Pub/Sub:**
-  Replace the in-memory event bus with a distributed Pub/Sub system (e.g., Redis, Kafka) for durability, scalability, and cross-service communication.
+  Replace the in-memory event bus with a distributed Pub/Sub system (e.g., Google, Redis, Kafka) for durability, scalability, and cross-service communication.

 ## Resources